Removing the Dreaded Tapeworm in Dogs

 The main prevention that works best is to keep the dogs flea and lice free.
 They should also be kept from roaming unattended without owner supervision.
 Otherwise, they have a tendency to eat dead animals which may have fleas, lice or rodents that are infected with the tapeworms.
 Many dogs also eat animal feces, with the same results.
 Quite a few veterinarians suggest to avoid consuming uncooked raw game and raw meats or giving it to the dogs, which is controversial to the raw food diet many dog owners advocate.

 The eggs are then ingested through the human’s mouth, with larvae producing large cysts in the body’s liver, lungs and brain—called “hydatids”.
-They are known to cause serious illness and death to people who have obtained the disease.
+They are known to cause serious illness and even death to people who have obtained the disease.
 The few cases which are reported are located in the southern, southwestern, and western parts of the United States.
 Dogs who live in these areas should have their stools checked twice a year for this type of tapeworms.

 This particular tapeworm can be identified “ONLY” by removing the worm’s head through very effective deworming of the dog.